 FACTS ON FLAT FEET

 Flat feet or fallen arches is a common problem that may causes chronic pain and compromise mobility.
 Feet of adults usually have an arch (an upward curve) between the forefoot and the heel The arch is usually developed as a person grows older and is not present from birth.
 Flat foot is very commonly found both in children and in adults.
+Consult your CuraFoot doctor for a thorough diagnosis.

 - An inflammation of the Achilles tendon can lead to degeneration.